felipedamacenoteodoro/laravel-whatsapp-notification-channel/README.md

 > These methods are optional and shared across all the API methods.

 - `to(int|string $chatId)`: Recipient's chat id.
-- `token(string $token)`: Bot token if you wish to override the default token for a specific notification.
+- `token(string $session)`: Session if you wish to override the default token for a specific notification.
 - `button(string $text, string $url, int $columns = 2)`: Adds an inline "Call to Action" button.
 You can add as many as you want, and they'll be placed 2 in a row by default.
 - `buttonWithCallback(string $text, string $callback_data, int $columns = 2)`: Adds an inline button with the given callback data.
 You can add as many as you want, and they'll be placed 2 in a row by default.
 - `disableNotification(bool $disableNotification = true)`: Send the message silently.
 Users will receive a notification with no sound.